andgate/noggin/docs/PROTOCOL.md

     - User confirms the generated title and overview
     - User selects destination directory for the module
     - System creates a new directory named with the slug in the chosen destination
-    - Source files are copied into the new module directory
+    - Source files are copied into the new module directory, preserving their original filenames
     - Module metadata (title, overview) is saved

 ---